gunjandatta/blog/_posts/2023/2023-01-11-trigger-flow-from-js.md

 If you receive this error, then you may need to use a different endpoint for authorization.
 Another possibility is the api-version.
 The flow trigger uri will use `?api-version=2016-06-01`.
 Try to update it to `?api-version=2016-11-01`, and see if that works.

-I have tested this in other cloud environments, and changing the api-version worked.
-I tested this in commercial, and both api-versions seem to work.
+I'm continuing to test in other cloud environment and will update this post afterwards.

 **Trigger Flow (Other Cloud Environments)**